Johns Creek, Georgia Therapists

 With a different culture, Asian Americans receive contrasting pressures and stereotypes to other races.
 The group of people is considered the “model minority,” portrayed as successfully integrated with no racial bias or discrimination.
 The culture greatly values family traditions and obligations, as well as academic success, putting pressures on students that other races might not have.
 Different mental health concerns emerge from the culture.

 These ideas and realities might explain why suicide is the ninth leading cause of death for Asian Americans.
-Almost 19 percent of Asian versus 15.5 percent of white Americans considered suicide, while almost 11 percent of Asian versus 6 percent of white Americans attempted taking their lives.
-Suicide death rates are 30 percent higher for Asian Americans than white Americans in females age 15 to 24.
+Almost 19 percent of Asians versus 15.5 percent of white Americans considered suicide, while almost 11 percent of Asians versus 6 percent of white Americans attempted to take their lives.
+Suicide death rates are 30 percent higher for Asian Americans than white Americans in females aged 15 to 24.
 Unfortunately, language barriers, unawareness, stigma, and lack of insurance keep these people from receiving the help they need.